-A service clearance of 24 inches (61 cm) should be maintained from serviceable parts such as the T&P valve, control system components, gas valve, clean out opening, drain valve, the vent connection (exhaust elbow) and the condensate drain.
+A service clearance of 24 inches (61 cm) should be maintained from serviceable parts such as the T&P valve, control system components, gas valve, clean out opening, drain valve, the vent connection (exhaust/condensate elbow).
 Leave as much room as possible above the water heater and near the exhaust elbow for this reason.
-See Figure 9 on page 17.
+See Figure 8 on page 16.